 Submodel 5a takes a different approach, one that has been used in older studies of faculty salaries at Berkeley.
 It introduces rank and step as categorical variables, and as Figure 10 indicates, this produces a somewhat more negative salary estimate to those obtained by using variables for rank and years in rank, as has been done throughout this study.
 Finally, submodel 5b goes one step further, including rank-and-step categorical variables and years at step.
-The effect is not great, showing a salary difference for women of -0.1% (somewhat similar to campus submodel 4d).
-In submodels 5a and 5b, the negative salary difference for faculty of color relative to white male faculty is -1.4% for Asian faculty for both submodels and little bit positive for URG faculty, +2.2% and +2.3% for the submodels.
+The effect is not great, showing a salary difference for women of -0.0% (somewhat similar to campus submodel 4d).
+In submodels 5a and 5b, the negative salary difference for Asian faculty relative to white male faculty is -0.8% and -0.7%, respectively, and a little bit positive for URG faculty, +1.8% and +1.9% for the submodels.

 Tables E2-E6 in Appendix C show log-salary runs for the campus for individuals in selected rank/step bands: assistant professors, associate professors, full professors below Step VI, full professors at Steps VI to IX, and full professors above scale.
-In aggregate, these runs indicate that negative salary differences for women at assistant and associate rank have somewhat larger negative differences than those seen for all women; whereas the differences for women associate professors and full professors at lower steps (under Step VI) and full professors above scale are somewhat more positive than those for all women.
+In aggregate, these runs indicate that negative salary differences for women at associate and full professor (Step VI to IX) rank have somewhat larger negative differences than those seen for all women; whereas the differences for women associate professors and full professors at lower steps (under Step VI) and full professors above scale are somewhat more positive than those for all women.
 Because the number of Asian and URG faculty in each of these rank-step bands is small, the observed salary differences are volatile, moving from negative to positive and back again in no easily discernable pattern.